nachocaru/xaprb.com/content/blog/2010-05-16-apsersas-summary-tool-supports-adaptec-and-megaraid-controllers.md

 date: "2010-05-16"
 permalink: /2010/05/16/apsersas-summary-tool-supports-adaptec-and-megaraid-controllers/
 categories:
-  - Aspersa
-  - Maatkit
+  - Databases
-  - SQL
+  - Open Source
 ---
 I spent a little time yesterday doing some things with the "summary" tool from [Aspersa][1].
 I added support for summarizing status and configuration of Adaptec and LSI MegaRAID controllers.
 I also figured out how to write a test suite for Bash scripts, so most major parts of the tool are fully tested now.
 I learned a lot more sed and awk this weekend.